MistWeatherMedia/WeatherSTAR-3000-Java/README.md

 Suggestions?
 Fixes you want to propose?
 Submit a Pull Request in the Pull Requests tab!

+Either of the following methods can be used:

 ## Installation Instructions (JAR):
 1. Download & Install [Java](https://www.java.com/en/download/manual.jsp) if not already installed
 2. Download the [latest release](https://github.com/MistWeatherMedia/WeatherSTAR-3000-Java/releases) .zip file and extract